Carbon credits

 The third occasion, in September 2018, was a purchase of 105 tonnes of carbon credits (certificate here).
 Work with camera traps in Gola Forest has given interesting results: more on that and wildlife-friendly chocolate on the RSPB's website here.

-Last year (September 2017) we bought 104 tonnes of carbon credits - certificate here - for the same Gola Forest project (thank you to Honeyguide here).
+in September 2017 we bought 104 tonnes of carbon credits - certificate here - for the same Gola Forest project (thank you to Honeyguide here).
 This was our second purchase: the first, in July 2016, covered three previous years with 250 tonnes of carbon credits (certificate here).

 The project is jointly managed by the RSPB, the Conservation Society of Sierra Leone and the Government of Sierra Leone.
 There's a video about the project on YouTube here.